HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </observe>
 ```

-Similar to `init`, when using the `as` attribute in the `observe` element to name an observation, we can also use the `at` attribute to specify where the name is bound (that is, the namespace).
+Similar to `init`, when using `as` attribute in `observe` element to name an observation, we can also use `at` attribute to specify where the name is bound (i.e.namespace).

-We can use the `for` attribute of `observe` and `forget` to specify an exact event name to observe, or use wildcards or regular expressions to represent a set of eligible events:
+We can use `for` attribute of `observe` and `forget` to specify an exact event name to observe, or use wildcards or regular expressions to represent a set of eligible events:

-- When the `for` attribute value contains `?` or `*`, it means a wildcard match.
+- When `for` attribute value contains `?` or `*`, it means a wildcard match.
-- When the `for` attribute value starts with `/`, it means a regular expression match.
+- When `for` attribute value starts with `/`, it means a regular expression match.

-for example:
+For example:

 ```hvml
      <forget on="$TIMERS" for="expired:*" />
 ```

-Expiry event observations for all timers will be removed.
+It will remove expiry event observations for all timers.

-Finally, `observe` supports the `once` adverb attribute, and the observation with this adverb attribute will be automatically dismissed by the interpreter after being executed once.
+Finally, `observe` supports `once` adverb attribute.
+And the observation with this adverb attribute will be automatically dismissed by the interpreter after being executed once.

-#### 2.5.12) `call` and `return` labels
+#### 2.5.12) `call` and `return` Labels

-The work done by the `include` element is equivalent to copying the specified operation group to the current location for execution (execute in place), so it is different from the function call in traditional programming languages.
-To achieve the same effect as a function call, use the `call` and `return` labels:
+The work done by `include` element is equivalent to copying the specified operation group to the current location for execution (execute in place).
+So it is different from the function call in traditional programming languages.
+To achieve the same effect as a function call, use `call` and `return` labels:

 ```hvml
         <define as="fillDirEntries">